Understanding flexible voting pilots

 What methods are being piloted?

-In August 2025, the government invited councils to trial four flexible voting methods: early voting, central voting hubs, mobile stations, and even “vote anywhere” which would allow voters to use any polling station within their local authority area.
-While a number of councils submitted ambitious proposals for some of these methods, plans were narrowed down to just two methods across four local authorities.
+In August 2025, the government invited councils to consider four flexible voting methods: early voting, central voting hubs, mobile stations, and even a ‘vote anywhere’ initiative to allow voters to use any polling station within their local authority area.
+While a number of councils submitted ambitious proposals for some of these methods, plans were narrowed to two methods across four local authorities.

 The pilot will test the following methods of flexible voting: